-The city is built around a large and scenic artificial lake and is easy to explore by foot.
+The city is built around a large and scenic artificial lake and is easy to explore on foot.
 Because of limited time, I chose to charter a taxi to facilitate my sightseeing of places farther afield.
 Armed with a list of places I wanted to see, I set off with the cheerful driver and his wife in tow.
-Traveling in air-conditioned comfort and convenient was, I have to say, very nice!
+Travelling in air-conditioned comfort and convenience was, I have to say, very nice!

-The car park is some walk from the chedi, but you can admire the views from the hill as you follow the sloping path up to the entrance.
+The car park is a walk from the chedi, but you can admire the views from the hill as you follow the sloping path up to the entrance.

 The complex is, in short, spectacular!
 One of the biggest pagodas in Thailand, it is impressive in size, using the number 101 for its dimensions—it’s 101 meters long, tall, and wide.
 An ornate wall surrounds the complex, with several striking gateways.
 Passing through the entrance gate and walking down a naga-flanked staircase brings you into sublime landscaped grounds.
 Fountains, statues of the Lord Buddha and mythical creatures, and well-maintained flower beds surround the soaring chedi.
 The chedi itself is a sight to behold, with cream and golden hues, decorative details, and eight smaller pagodas surrounding it.

-Entering the chedi offers even more visual wonder; there are five levels, each different to the last.
+Entering the chedi offers even more visual wonder; there are five levels, each different from the last.
 There are golden pillars set with gleaming, jewel-like stones, ornate ceilings and staircases, detailed paintings, numerous statues, shrines, chandeliers, stained glass, and many more aesthetic touches.
-Statues include those of the Lord Buddha in various postures, and esteemed monks.
+Figures include those of the Lord Buddha in various postures and esteemed monks.
 There’s a small museum about the temple on the fourth level, and the fifth floor is home to relics of the Lord Buddha.
 You can also step outside to admire sweeping views of the pastoral surroundings from the high vantage point.

-Of the hundreds of religious sites I’ve visited around Thailand, this was definitely one of my favorites!
+Of the hundreds of religious sites I’ve visited around Thailand, this was definitely one of my favourites!

-With a fascination for things a bit different to the norm, I was delighted to learn that there were two quirky temples close to Roi Et city.
+With a fascination for things a bit different from the norm, I was delighted to learn that there were two quirky temples close to Roi Et city.

-There’s a tall and colorful pagoda with scenes of the Lord Buddha’s life, but the most striking feature is the enormous, cavernous mouth that forms the entrance to the interior of the pagoda.
-A shrine sits atop a giant tortoise’s back, and other features include a large squid, a statue of Ganesha, colorful peacock statues, characters from Chinese mythology, and more.
+There’s a tall and colourful pagoda with scenes of the Lord Buddha’s life, but the most striking feature is the enormous, cavernous mouth that forms the entrance to the interior of the pagoda.
+A shrine sits atop a giant tortoise’s back, and other features include a large squid, a statue of Ganesha, colourful peacock statues, characters from Chinese mythology, and more.